<img height="1" width="1" style="display:none;" alt="" src="https://px.ads.linkedin.com/collect/?pid=2923012&amp;fmt=gif">

 For these organizations, CMMC readiness needs to support both security and production continuity.

-Rutter helps aerospace and defense-adjacent manufacturers strengthen CUI and CTI handling practices, engineering workstation controls, identity and administrative access, endpoint compliance, backup and recovery, hybrid infrastructure governance, and evidence readiness for customer and assessment conversations.
+Rutter helps aerospace and defense-adjacent manufacturers strengthen CUI and CTI handling practices, engineering workstation controls, identity and administrative access, endpoint compliance, backup and recovery, hybrid infrastructure governance, and evidence readiness for customer reviews, applicable self-assessments, and future assessment requirements.

 Rutter’s approach is practical: improve the environment you operate, reduce unnecessary scope where possible, and build the technical routines needed to support readiness.